-- Tons of social proof with “trusted by” logos and this big stat next to a playful company snapshot: With Groove’s help, we’ve seen a 20% decrease in support volume, a 46 minute faster response time and our happiness score is up to 89%.
+- Tons of social proof with “trusted by” logos and this big stat next to a playful company snapshot: With Groove's help, we've seen a 20% decrease in support volume, a 46-minute faster response time and our happiness score is up to 89%.

-As you’ll notice throughout these landing page examples, it’s crucial to give visitors an immediate option for conversion at all times.
-Groove does a good job of this, although I’d probably recommend locking the top navigation menu in place so the “Try for Free” button is visible 100% of the time.
+As you’ll notice throughout these landing page examples, it’s crucial to give website visitors an immediate option for conversion at all times.
+Groove does a good job of this, although I’d probably recommend locking the top navigation menu in place so the “Try for Free” CTA is visible 100% of the time.

 10. Mark Manson “doesn’t suck”